barneyb/johann/README.md

         done;
     }

+Only eight levels of nesting are supported.
+If you go deeper, you'll probably run into memory corruption.
+It's a _race!_

 Compound expressions are not supported, so there is no operator precedence.
 The five normal arithmetic operators are supported: `+`, `-`, `*`, `/`, and `%`.
 Three comparisons operators are supported: `<`, `>`, and `=` (not `==`).
 Three unary operators are supported: `!`, `-`, and `*` (pointer dereference).
 There is no `&` to make a pointer.
 A `*` can also be used on the left side of an assignment to write to pointed-at memory with 64-bit/8-byte alignment.

     int e = 16;